 Avril watched the round man trudge across the highway toward the grith skull.

-He glanced at his car and checked the remote in his pocket.
+He glanced at his car and checked the AI in his pocket.
 There was still no sign of Zin, and he regretted lying to Beads about being alone, but with the words spoken, he wouldn’t expose his lie.

 When there was no answer, he thought, Zin will be fine.
 With another look back down the road he added, Nobody is coming.